 For large-scale campaigns with hundreds of links, use bulk shortening to create and track multiple campaign links at once:

-Prepare a CSV with your campaign URLs and parameters
+Prepare a CSV or XLSX with your campaign URLs and parameters

 Upload to Smler for batch processing